andrewmorrisondev/snake/README.md

 # [play snake](https://ssssnake.netlify.app)

 <!-- #### a description of snake, why I chose it, and a screenshot -->
 Snake is a classic arcade game, reprogrammed in 1997 by Taneli Armanto of Nokia for the Nokia 6110.
-I chose to build snake becuase I like playing snake.
+I chose to build snake because I like playing snake.
 The __theme__ of this project will honor the original, but take liberties where appropriate (or fun).

 ![start screen](https://i.imgur.com/nlFpopN.png)
 <!-- # How to Play -->